Tom Cashman (comedian): Career

 In April 2020, Cashman began hosting The Good Stuff podcast, alongside fellow comic Sam Taunton.

-In 2022, Cashman began presenting a regular segment on Triple J. Stand-up

-Cashman has taken his live shows to the Edinburgh Fringe Festival, the Melbourne International Comedy Festival, the Sydney Comedy Festival.
-He has toured Australia and the UK, and his "natural storytelling skills" and "overly polite and charismatic" personality have both been sources of acclaim.

-In 2022, Cashman began the show "All Comedians Are Beautiful" (ACAB) with his The Good Stuff co-host Sam Taunton.
+In 2022, Cashman began presenting a regular segment on Triple J. Also in 2022, Cashman began the show "All Comedians Are Beautiful" (ACAB) with his The Good Stuff co-host Sam Taunton.
 This weekly performance in the Sydney suburb of Chippendale began as a trial run for the comics' individual shows, and then developed into the duo compéring for a variety of other comedians.
+Cashman's shows include Good (2018), XYZ (2019) and Graphs (2022).